tadtapongc/OpenFOAM-CaseGenerator/README.md

 ### Expert Overrides

-Every default in `cfd-gen` can be overridden by adding an `"overrides"` block or direct parameter mappings in `config.json`:
+Every default can be overridden by adding an `"overrides"` block or direct parameter mappings in `config.json`:

 ```json
 "overrides": {